-This work is dedicated to my dear parents who brought me to this world and gave me the gift of education, my loving grandmother who gave me words of encouragement, my caring brother and my lovely friends for their full support when i was doing my school work.
+This work is dedicated to my dear parents and my lovely husband who brought me to this world and gave me the gift of education.

 ACKNOWLEDGEMENTS

 Had there not been an encouragement and a contribution of many individuals and organizations, this dissertation would not have been completed.
 I am deeply indebted to them all .Hence, I would like to express my sincere gratitude to the following: